Schedule 15 exclusions

-If your property’s sole purpose is for emergency, transitional, social and council housing and is leased to a:
+You can still claim interest deductions if your property’s sole purpose is for emergency, transitional, social and council housing and is leased to one of the following:

-- government department (for example, the Ministry of Housing and Urban Development or Kāinga Ora), or
+- government department (for example, the Ministry of Housing and Urban Development or Kāinga Ora)

-- registered community housing provider or a council-controlled organisation, you can still claim interest deductions.
+- registered community housing provider or a council-controlled organisation.

 This also covers connected or related services provided in the same building or in a different building on the same land.
 The whole property needs to be leased to the housing provider to qualify, (for example, 1 bedroom in a 5-bedroom house would not qualify for this exemption).

 A full list of eligible government departments can be found in schedule 2, part 1 of the Public Service Act 2020